localnerve/ui-elements/src/custom-sticky/README.md

 ## custom-sticky
 On every scroll event, moves an element to another element or an arbitrary distance, then stops (or "sticks").
 All directions and transforms supported.
 Can be used in a group of CustomSticky instances for an animated scene.
 Also, can act as a custom `position: sticky` solution for times when it doesn't make sense or isn't supported.

+### Polyfills Required
+The following code may require polyfills, depending on your targeted browsers (polyfills are not supplied with this lib):
+  + `Number.isNaN`

 ### Top-level API
 #### *Instance* createCustomSticky (options)
 Creates an instance of custom sticky behavior for an element.
 Returns the instance API.